DEMONICCA/DNS-Magisk/CLOUDFLARE/Cloudflare DNS/README.md

 <hr/>

 > [!CAUTION]
-> If the module I make causes loop boots, that is your own risk.
+> If the module I make causes BOOTLOOP, that is your own risk.
 I will not be responsible if a problem occurs.
 Not all ROMs are profitable, so be careful.
 <hr/>

 > [!IMPORTANT]